Marina Kremik, Primosten

 Catamaran

 One of the most significant advantages of a catamaran is its stability.
-Thanks to its two hulls, it experiences significantly less heeling (tilting) than a monohull.
 This makes it an excellent option for those prone to seasickness and provides a more comfortable experience while at anchor or underway.
+When comparing catamaran vs monohull seasickness, catamarans offer a smoother ride due to their wider beam, excellent stability, and reduced heeling.

 Monohull Sailboats